 One of the best kit options comes from Altura Photo.
 Their compact kit comes with a microfiber cloth, spray, pen, tissue paper, blower, and brush for less than these items are separately.

-The nice things about these tools is that they’ll work for your phone lens and your other cameras too, including GoPro, trail, time lapse, and DSLR cameras.
+The nice thing about these tools is that they’ll work for your phone lens and your other cameras too, including GoPro, trail, time lapse, and DSLR cameras.

 8. Buy a Lens Protector

-The best way is to protect your lens is to protect it.
+The best way is to protect your lens is with a physical barrier.
 A lens protector not only helps prevent structural damage from accidentally dropping your phone, but it also makes it easier to clean.